patriciamcphee/aboutme/pages/about.md

 Redmond, WA and remote <br />
 January 2018 to January 2019

-- Worked with the Microsoft Edge development team to rewrite the [Microsoft Edge (Legacy) deployment group policies](https://docs.microsoft.com/en-us/microsoft-edge/deploy/available-policies).
-- Worked with the networking team to update the [Always On VPN](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment) and other networking content.
+Worked collaboratively with the Microsoft Edge and Windows networking core teams.
+Conducted content audits to identify areas for potential improvement.
+Used qualitative and quantitative data to make data-driven decisions.

-#### Contract Research Librarian &amp; Technical Writer
+#### Technical Writer, Contractor
 **Oculus VR, *a Facebook company*** <br />
 Redmond, WA <br />
 July 2017 to December 2017

-- Developed cross-functional workflows and process documentation for the Mechanical and Electrical Engineers in a Virtual Reality R&D environment.
+Developed internal cross-functional workflows and process documentation for a virtual reality R&D environment.
-- Managed all controlled documentation, such as SOWs, CAD drawings, and SOPs.

-#### Software Technical Writer & MadCap Flare Conversion Specialist
+#### Software Technical Writer
 **GE Healthcare** <br />
 Seattle, WA and remote <br />
 August 2016 to May 2017

-Collaborated with developers and customers to rewrite an outdated installation/upgrade guide, reducing data loss or corruption as well as support calls.
+Worked collaboratively with customers and support to update the outdated installation and upgrade guides.
+The rework resulted in more successful upgrades and reduced customer support calls.

-#### Technical Writer II & MadCap Flare Conversion Specialist
+#### Technical Writer II
 **Amazon** <br />
 Seattle, WA and remote <br />
 September 2015 to July 2016

-Wrote feature announcements and task-oriented guides for the employees at the Amazon Fulfillment Centers (FCs).
+Wrote internal feature announcements and task-oriented procedure guides for warehouse employees.

-#### Contract Technical Writer &amp; System Admin
+#### Technical Writer &amp; System Admin, Contractor
 **Charter Communications** <br />
 Greenwood Village, CO <br />
 March 2015 to September 2015

-- Collaborated with principle video-on-demand (VOD) and network engineers on Method of Procedures documentation.
-- Wrote Python scripts for system administration tasks.
+Worked collaboratively with video-on-demand and networking engineers to write standard procedures.
+Wrote Python scripts for system administration tasks.

-#### MadCap Flare Conversion Specialist
-Superior, CO <br />
-October 2014 to December 2014

-Trained technical writers and instructional designers to use and customize MadCap Flare.

-#### Technical Writer & MadCap Flare Conversion Specialist
+#### Technical Writer
 **SolidFire, *a NetApp company*** <br />
 Boulder, CO <br />
 January 2014 to October 2014

-- Wrote release notes, API guides, user guides, and online help for the support team, field technicians, developers, and customers.
-- Contributed and edited content for white papers, best practice articles, and solution briefs for the cloud storage solution.
+Wrote release notes, configuration and troubleshooting guides, white papers, and solution briefs for the cloud storage solution.

-#### Contract Technical Writer
+#### Technical Writer, Contractor
 **Sybase, *an SAP company*** <br />
 Broomfield, CO <br />
 December 2012 to November 2013

-- Wrote installation, configuration, and API guides on the Sybase Money Mobiliser Platform for developers, support, and customers.
+Wrote installation, configuration, and API guides for a mobile money app.
-- Worked closely with software developers (Java), project managers, and product architects.

 #### Technical Writing Consultant
-Arvada, CO and remote <br />
+Remote <br />
 July 2012 to January 2013

-- Wrote design specifications for the enterprise planning and budgeting software.
+Wrote design specifications and instructor-led training guides for enterprise planning and budgeting software.
-- Restructured the instructor-led training to include scenario-based, hands-on exercises and review questions for general users and IT personnel.

-#### Contract Sr. Technical Writer & MadCap Flare Conversion Specialist
+#### Sr. Technical Writer, Contractor
 **Level 3 Communications, *a CenturyLink company*** <br /> Broomfield, CO <br />
 August 2011 to July 2012

-Wrote provisioning procedures in an online help format for field technicians in the fiber optic cable industry.
+Wrote fiber optic provisioning procedures for field technicians.

 ### Skills